ohdns/sysctl_and_thp_test/README.md

 ___

-# Known Issues and Limitations / TO-DO's:

-This is for testing the correct kernel settings on 64 bit linux distributions.

 # Assumptions:

 It is assumed that your system reads /etc/sysctl.conf for kernel settings.

+This is for testing the correct kernel settings on 64 bit linux distributions.
+This script is not meant to be used in a production environment.
+It is for testing only.
+After you have done extensive scientific testing and documented your results, then consider propagating your settings to your performance / DDoS testing environment, then your staging environment and then finally your production environment.

+It is assumed that you have set the out of memory behavior in /etc/sysctl.conf to the desired setting.
+Read up on vm.panic_on_oom.
+Ephemeral services and systems may benefit from setting this to 2 so that a system will completely self heal if people or leaky code manage to overcommit memory.
+Databases and file servers should be set to 0.
+Hadoop and gluster bricks should be set to 2.
+Development and performance servers should be set to 2.

 ___